 About the restoration of Captain Scott's "Discovery", the exhibition and the voyages of the Royal Research Ship Discovery, built in Dundee to take Captain Scott to Antarctica.
-There are pages on Antartica and a biography of Captain Robert Falcon Scott> himself.

 The story of the jute works at Verdant (now an award-winning tourist attraction with original working machinery, computer displays and film show), the story of jute and a background to the social history of Dundee when it was the world centre for the manufacture of jute.

 Elgin Museum is known for its collection of Pictish Stones> and there are images of these on their Website.
 The stones include two of the Burghead Bulls.

 The Trust (located near Livingston in West Lothian) was awarded the title of "Scottish Museum of the Year" in 2002 and their extensive Web site illustrates an innovative museum packed full of things to prod, sniff, shake and discover, with activities to make all the family smile and wonder - from hunting for fossils to exploring a microscopic universe.
 And there are also the animals of Mill Farm, a working watermill and a riverside walk.
 There's an indoor adventure playground, a soft play area, and on summer weekends, trailer rides and trips on the narrow-gauge railway.
 In other words, they've thought of everything!